telerik/fiddler-everywhere-docs/knowledge-base/basic-authentication-with-fiddler-everywhere.md

 ![Added Keys to the Headers Tab](../images/kb/added-keys-to-the-headers-tab.png)

 Following the above steps will create __Basic Authentication__ with Fiddler Everywhere.
 To check, go through the __Response Inspector__ section of the Composer.
-A successful request should return __status 200__ from the server along with the server-specific payload:
+A successful request will return __status 200__ from the server along with the server-specific payload:

 ![Response Inspector](../images/kb/authentication-to-true-in-response-inspector.png)

-The above response is HTTPBin specific as we used it to create the __Basic Authentication__.
+The above response is [HTTPBin](https://httpbin.org) specific as it was used to create the __Basic Authentication__.